20 Traveller reviews from Holiday Watchdog

+"I cannot rave enough about this place.
+I am sure everyone loves their Riad experience but this place was amazing.
+Lovely courtyard, beautiful rooms, and really helpful and friendly staff.
+The breakfasts were delicious; lots of Moroccan pastry-type items, yogurt, juice, milk, coffee, and an egg each morning.
+We ate one âdinnerâ there of just salads (our request for a âlightâ meal) and it was really tasty.
 When they told us to make ourselves at home, they meant it.
 In fact, they let us use the company computer to check email (quite an experience since the keyboard wasnât QWERTY).
 Nice upstairs terrace to see the medina below.
 Itâs just on the edge of the medina.
 We loved it here. (oh, and itâs so cute, Bono stayed there with U2 at some point so thereâs a photo of him and the Riadâs owner displayed).
 This place felt so welcoming and luxurious--the room was gorgeous.
 Would stay here again in a heartbeat"

 - Travel date: 27th January 2009

 Poor Service - Marginal Riad

+"We had expected a beautiful Riad with great service -- what we got was a a three star facility and one star service (in fact self service at most times).
+The Riad is located in a strange location -- we needed to walk down a muddy alley.
+Then, surprisingly, only one guy available to help with bags for 8 people.
+No one else there to greet us at check in.
+Rooms were ok, but a little smelly and very dark.
 Breakfast area was very cold -- while it is normal for Riads to be colder in the winter most have enough gas heaters to keep eaters warm.
 First could get no one to turn them on and then they refused to move them closer to the tables (leaving this for guests).
 Breakfast was also funny (albeit sad).
 There was one waiter/bell hop.
 So, he was always both hopelessly too busy to bring coffee (or food).
 But, at least he was very rude (so it added to the humor).
 No one there to help with dinner recommendations or reservations.
 No help on check out.
 We moved the bags ourselves.
 Only good note -- we tried to pay our extras bill but after 10 minutes effort in trying to find someone finally gave up and did not pay.
 Two weeks later, still no charge on our credit card yet.
 The whole thing felt like a public car park where you park your car yourself, park the car your self, pay your self and leave yourself without ever seeing a parking car attendent."

-- Travel date: Wed 31st of December 2008
+- Travel date: 31st December 2008

 Way to go.